Cart 0

 Upcoming Dates:

-• This one-day course is created to support all birthing families in preparation for labour, birth, and postpartum.
 We center the needs and preferences of birthing people in planning for the birth they want while empowering participants with information and self-advocacy tools to navigate unexpected situations and the health care system.

 Outline: